Relevance, Rapport and Reward – 3 Telemarketing Must Have’s

 People with low self-esteem often need respect from others; they may feel the need to seek fame or glory.

-Reward is connected to relevance but you need to remember here that you’re talking to people.
+The reward is connected to relevance but you need to remember here that you’re talking to people.
 They have feelings and their own personal goals.
 Rewards come in different forms and the more you can understand that it’s about how you help them get what they want, the more you will understand reward and the more you will sell to them.

 Their challenges are typically likely to fall into three categories.